Gaurav-Kushwaha-1225/Gaurav-Kushwaha-1225/README.md

 # 💫 About Me:
-- 🚀 Undergraduate at IIT Mandi.
+- 🚀 Undergraduate Student at IIT Mandi.

-- 👨‍💻 I'm a passionate developer eager to explore the world of programming, particularly in the mobile development space.
-My skills lie in Flutter development, and I'm actively expanding my knowledge towards native development using Kotlin.
+- 👨‍💻 Passionate developer eager to explore the world of programming, particularly in the mobile development space.
+Skilled in Flutter development, and I'm actively expanding my knowledge towards native development using Kotlin and KMP.

-- 🖥️ My technical foundation includes proficiency in Python and a strong focus on mastering data structures and algorithms with C++.

-- 💻 I've also gained valuable experience working with GUI frameworks like Tkinter and Kivy, building projects that showcase my abilities.

 - 🚴‍♂️ In my free time, I enjoy cycling and traveling, seeking inspiration from the world around me.